4 and 2-week courses starting in May, June and July 2014 – Registrations and Applications now being accepted »

 Learn from anywhere in the world through intensive, custom curated courses specifically designed for our students, taught by Sotheby’s Institute Faculty and art world specialists

 Programmes in Hong Kong offer insight into the growing art market in Asia, bringing together Sotheby’s Institute Faculty and art

 Fully accredited programmes that have set the art world standard since 1969.
 Offering leading experts, career services, extensive travel and study visits.
 All MA students in London and New York complete a Sotheby's Institute core curriculum

 15 week accredited courses for students from all over the world as well as those from art and professional backgrounds.
 The art world of London serves as the classroom with some courses incorporating international travel

-Four week and two week Summer courses combine museum, gallery, studio and auction house visits with lectures by Sotheby's Institute faculty and art world experts.
-The city serves as a summertime classroom for participants from all over the world
+Four and two week Summer courses combine museum, gallery, studio and auction house visits with lectures by Sotheby's Institute faculty and art world experts.
+The city serves as a classroom for participants from all over the world

 Courses and public programmes are taught throughout the year covering a range of art world topics and are open to all those interested in learning about the international art market and art history